PuliNithinSrinivas/Chat_Bot/README.md

 3] In Mainactivity.java file put your own api key

-4] Run the application on an Android device or emulator
+4] Run the application on an Android device or emulator.

 ## Usage